lywangj/Algorithms/README.md

 #
 <h3 id="merge-intervals"> Chapter 04.
 Merge Intervals </h3>
-This would be an effecient way to deal with overlapping intervals with **time complexity O(n)** and space complexity O(1), no extra space.
+This would be an effecient way to deal with overlapping intervals with <strong>time complexity O(n)</strong> and space complexity O(1), no extra space.

 - Exercise: [Intervals Intersection](04_mergeIntervals/)
 - arr1 = [1, 3], [5, 6], [7, 9]